Elevated Blood Pressure, can Progesterone help?

 by: Wray

 Hi Pauline If the high BP is caused by vasoconstriction, progesterone can help as it's a vasodilator.
 Sharp declines have been observed in the early and late luteal phase of women when progesterone peaks, see here and here.
 If the high BP is caused by excess aldosterone it can help.
 The hormone aldosterone causes sodium and water retention, which increases blood volume and pressure.
 Progesterone inhibits aldosterone, by occupying the same receptor sites, see here and here.
 BP also increases if the renin-angiotensin system is activated, it's sometimes called the renin-angiotensin-aldosterone system.
 If blood volume drops the system kicks in.
 Renin is made by the kidneys, this stimulates the production of angiotensin, which is a potent vasoconstrictor, which increases BP.
 Angiotensin also stimulates the release of aldosterone, which of course causes sodium and water to be retained, so BP goes up.
 Essential hypertension accounts for 95% of all cases of hypertension, ie it's idiopathic or not known.
 Although a number of factors are known, obesity, insulin resistance, high alcohol intake, high salt intake, ageing, stress, low potassium and calcium intake, see here.
 They are even suggesting our genes are responsible!
 But one thing which is always overlooked, a lack of vitamin D causes the renin-angiotensin-aldosterone system to come into play.
 I believe this is the primary cause of high BP, which is increasing the world over.
 Due to the misguided advise of governments to avoid the sun, by covering up or using suncreens.
 I know you live in Spain, which is a 'sunny' country, but studies of people living on the equator have found a lack of vitamin D in the participants.
-Please have a test done, for more info please see the Vitamin D council website.
+Please have a test done, for more info please see the Grassroots Health website.
 Please look at these papers on the affect low vitamin D has on BP here, here, here and here.
 Finally a lack of vitamin D reduces the benefits of progesterone.
 Take care Wray

 Feb 22, 2012